rclone/rclone/docs/content/docs.md

 would do without actually doing it.
 Useful when setting up the `sync` command which deletes files in the destination.

+### --ignore-case-sync ###

+Using this option will cause rclone to ignore the case of the files when synchronizing so files will not be copied/synced when the existing filenames are the same, even if the casing is different.

 ### --ignore-checksum ###

 Normally rclone will check that the checksums of transferred files